What Houzz contributors are saying:

 Step 3: Fill, mix and spread Add all the ingredients to the compost pit.
 Mix the materials together and spread them out well so that they decompose as evenly and quickly as possible.
 Make sure you regularly turn the compost with a stick (if composting in bins) or shovel (if in a pit or pile).
 Water it but not too much.
 The really bad smell we associate with compost pits results when there is too much water or cooked food and too little air.
 If you add enough garden waste such as dry leaves each time, you will get a healthy composting mixture and very little smell.
 Composting generates heat in the depths of the heap, which gradually cools down as the process comes to an end.

 Beautify the shrine with natural decorTo decorate the prayer area for the festival, choose natural, recyclable elements that don’t harm the environment yet look beautiful.
 Think clay diyas, banana leaves for plates, a garland of paan (betel) leaves, and such things.Tip: You could create a little compost pit to attend to the problem of leftover organic puja samagri.
 After the festival is over, collect all the used offerings of garlands, flowers and leaves; bury them in your garden or community park.
-Since all the elements are biodegradable, they won’t harm the environment.Learn how to build a beautiful puja room
+Since all the elements are biodegradable, they won’t harm the environment.A designer shares design tips for building a puja room

 What Houzzers are commenting on:

 Amy Renea SaveEmail 4.
 Mix leaves — shredded or not — into a compost pile now, where they’ll break down over winter.
 Even better: Stockpile dried leaves, in garbage bags or piled in that out-of-the-way place, for summer.
 In warm weather there’s an abundance of succulent green material (nitrogen) for your compost pile.
 But to keep the composting process aerobically working, and not rotting, it needs lots of “browns” (carbon), in the form of dried material.